ExtremeElectronics/PhiloFax/README.md

 Only currently supports IP to IP connection set by ini file in SD Card

 ## SDCard
 SD card slot for programming/storage uses FatFS and an ini file parced by iniparcer library.
 An Example INI file is in SDCardContents folder.
+Currently the softwar wont start without this.

+## USB Serial
+USB serial has debug output

 # Current Project State
-  Working, with issues see ToDo
+  Working, with issues, see ToDo

 ## ToDo
-Document Software
+Document Software - blog via ExtremeElectronics.

 Sort Licencing issues and attribution